vinnyroundfoot/Riot-Table/README.md

 -
 You can configure **&lt;rtable\>** with the following options :

+**WARNING** : all options muste by specified un lowercase (ex. colexcluded, not colExcluded)

 #### **colexcluded**
- let you omit displaying specified columns on the table.
+ let you exclude specified columns before displays the table.

 syntax : colexcluded="columnToHide1, columnToHide2"